 Scene What is the same?
 How does the film version stay faithful to the play?
 What is different?
 How does the film version depart from the play?
 Evaluation: Do the choices of the director or actor(s) effectively convey the central message of the text?
 Why or why not?
 Act 1, Scene 2 Lines 1-107 The main characters and lines are almost exactly the same in the film.
 Bottom's gestures and delivery of the lines remains faithful to his over-the-top persona.
 His character appears ridiculous, just as in the play.
-The other characters are silenced by his over- performance, and, like in the play, Bottom really "steals the show."
-Some lines are omitted (1.2.86- 92 and some throughout 1.2.95-102).
+The other characters are silenced by his over-performance, and, like in the play, Bottom really "steals the show."
+Some lines are omitted (1.2.86-92 and some throughout 1.2.95-102).
 The scene is set in a public town square, so Bottom has a larger audience than just the tradesmen.
 The director adds a moment in which some boys from the town pour wine all over Bottom from above.
 The director adds two additional scenes: one in which Bottom flirts with some women in the town square as his wife Even though he adds some parts, the director conveys the central message of the scene, in that Bottom is made to appear a fool and the characters add comedy to the play.
 In addition, Bottom, the one who seeks to be in control of the play, is actually the biggest fool and the least in control of the group.
 The additional scenes develop Bottom's character and show a side of him we do not see in the play.
-He feels ashamed when wine is poured on him and searches for him.
-The other is when Bottom returns home after showing off in front of the whole town.
-He sits in a darkened bedroom and his wife sees him, looks disgusted, and walks away. when his wife sees it.
-This is the major difference between the play and the film.
+He feels ashamed when wine is poured on him and after showing off in front of the whole town.
+He sits in a change the comedy part of darkened bedroom and his wife play.
+Bottom isn't so funny whole town.
+He sits in a darkened bedroom and his wife sees him, looks disgusted, and when his wife sees it.
+This is major difference between the play and the film.
 This does change the comedy part of the play.
-Bottom isn't so funny after all when we see he is ashamed.
+Bottom isn't so funny after all when we see he is ashamed. -- -- -- --- ---